July 10, 2020

 - Do I need to bring anything?

-- Pilgrims are invited to bring water bottles and any other items for their personal health such as snacks.
+- Pilgrims are invited to bring water bottles and any other items for their personal health such as snacks or blister care.

-- Masks are required when inside parish buildings.
+- Masks are recommended when inside parish buildings.

 - Wear comfortable walking shoes.